Pepijn98/Illya/README.md

 # Illya
-#### The project has been suspended for awhile but a big update coming soon!
+#### The project has been suspended
+To see the rewrite go to https://github.com/Chaldea-devs/Mashu

 ___